tkdaj/react-validated-form/README.md

 <ValidatedForm name="myForm" ref={this.myFormRef} />;
 ```

-Once you have done that you can access the functions using the ref.
+Once you have done that you can access the function using the ref.
 For example:
-`this.myFormRef.current.getFormData()` or `this.myFormRef.current.resetForm()`
+`this.myFormRef.current.getFormData()`

 ## Using With Redux

 Since all of the form data is stored inside redux with this component, there is no publicly
 accessible `getFormData` function as shown in the "Using Without Redux" section above.
-There is still a public `resetForm` function, though -- see above section for use.
 For simplicity, all forms are stored inside redux under the name: validatedForms.
 If you want to get data from a form it will be `validatedForms.myFormName` where `myFormName`
 is the name of one of your `ValidatedReduxForm`s.
 The only boilerplate you need to do to